Bruschetta

 Plate of bruschetta with heirloom tomatoes, olives, and basil.

-Simple and easy to make, bruschetta is an Italian appetizer of toasted bread drizzled with olive oil, rubbed with garlic, and topped with seasonal ingredients.
-This classic version highlights two summer favorites — fresh tomatoes and basil — livened up with briny olives and a splash of balsamic vinegar.
-Feel free to play with the recipe.
-If you don’t care for olives, go ahead and leave them out.
-Or add some cubed fresh mozzarella to the topping and serve the bruschetta as a light dinner with a glass of wine.
+Simple and easy to make, bruschetta (pronounced broo-SKEH-tah) is an Italian appetizer of toasted bread drizzled with olive oil, rubbed with garlic, and topped with seasonal ingredients.
+This classic version is all about two summer favorites—ripe tomatoes and fresh basil—brightened up with briny olives and a splash of balsamic vinegar.
+But don’t be afraid to make it your own.
+If olives aren’t your thing, just leave them out.
+You can even add some cubed fresh mozzarella and turn the bruschetta into a light dinner, perfect with a glass of wine.

 ingredients for bruschetta